 It is very important to review and revise your retirement plan, at least every few years, in order to make adjustments for the changes in the market, income levels and expenses.
 Also, any significant life changes, such as the birth of another child, or a divorce, may also require changes to your retirement plan.

-If you have questions regarding retirement planning, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding retirement planning, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018